BasPieren/functional-programming/README.md

 * [Licence](#licence-)

 ## To Do 📌
-This is a list of things in want to do in this project.
+This is a list of things in want to do in this project:
 - [X] Git, npm, and d3 are used; the project runs without errors; data is loaded with d3; there is a representation of data.
 - [X] Data is rendered with d3; interpreting the representation is easier that interpreting the data itself.
 - [X] d3 is used to clean data and make a dynamic representation; data is functionally transformed.